afro-nolan/CA314/README.md

 # CA314
 Group Project for Object-Oriented Design and Analysis

+Designing a game of monopoly.